The Coral Reef Conservation Project – Our Commitment to Preserving the Coral Reef

 Our commitment to preserving the coral reef

 While the conservation of coral requires so much more than a small project, we’re committed to doing everything we can to preserve the corals in Langkawi.
 It is our aim to introduce and implement a strategy in the active management of the reef ecosystem, as coral reefs are easily threatened by climate change and anthropogenic (environmental pollutants) stressors.

 The project is taking place on one of two man-made islands in the area, Paradise 101.
 Paradise was constructed near Pantai Kok in the late 1990s as a wave-breaker to protect Langkawi island from possible tidal waves.

-How are we preserving coral reef in Langkawi?
+How are we preserving coral reefs in Langkawi?

 We began this preservation project by laying 30 corals (weighing between 3kg to 40kg each) in a protective cove within a 100 sq ft area of seabed off the beachfront facing Telaga Harbour.

-During the high-tide, this cove is about 1.5m deep and is completely off limits to watersport and boating activities.
-This means the marine life will have enough space and the right environment to mature over the years; it will take hundreds of years for these corals to blossom into a tropical rainforest of the sea.
+This bay is around 1.5m deep during the high tide and is entirely off-limits for water sports and boating activities.
+This means that the marine life will have enough room and the correct habitat to mature throughout the years so that these corals will bloom into a tropical rainforest of water for hundreds of years.

 Kamal, the Naam Coral Conservation Project Watersports team member and volunteer, explained that corals would flourish in an area sheltered from pressures that could harm the reef’s health.

 “The shallow tropical location is currently beyond boundaries for water sports and watercraft.
 In order to make reef occupancy and expansion easier, we zoned the region.
 It’s only a trial.”
 Who knows, professionals like marine biologists could be engaged in further research to locate the best strands of corals in the Andaman Sea for potential re-seed attempts.”